codeparkhouston/info/201811-volunteers-in-class-needs.md

 # Current Needs

-1. Storytelling code club at **Gallegos Elementary School on Mondays from 4 - 6 PM**
+1. Storytelling code club at **Gallegos Elementary School on Mondays and/or Tuesdays from 4 - 6 PM**
-2. New Storytelling code clubs at **Deady Middle School on Tuesdays and Fridays from 4 - 5 PM**
+2. New Storytelling code clubs at **Deady Middle School on Tuesdays and/or Fridays from 4 - 5 PM**
-3. Friends code club at **Leonel Castillo on Wednesdays 5 - 7 PM**

 Other code clubs in need of volunteers, but not as urgently are:

-1. Tuesdays 4 - 6 PM at Gallegos Elementary School
-2. Mondays 5 - 7 PM at Leonel Castillo
+1. Mondays and Wednesdays 5 - 7 PM at Leonel Castillo

 # Volunteer System Registration Instructions